Bob Brodhead

 Brodhead attended Duke University, where he played quarterback on the Duke Blue Devils football team.
 During that time he led the Blue Devils to the 1958 Orange Bowl and shared the quarterback position with Sonny Jurgensen.

 Brodhead was drafted by the Cleveland Browns in 1958 but went on active duty in the armed services before being able to join the Browns.
-After his discharge, he played for the Saskatchewan Roughriders of the Canadian Football League (CFL) in 1959, as backup to Don Allard.
+He returned to the team during training camp in 1959, but was cut from the team.
+Brodhead instead played for the Saskatchewan Roughriders of the Canadian Football League (CFL) that year, as backup to Don Allard.
 In 1960, he signed with the upstart Buffalo Bills of the fledgling American Football League (AFL).
 He played one season, in 1960, for the Bills, starting one game and scoring two points before having a brief stint with the CFL's Edmonton Eskimos.
-In 1961, he embarked on a career in minor league football with the Canton Bulldogs and Cleveland Bulldogs in the United Football League and then, in 1965 and 1966 with the Philadelphia Bulldogs of the Continental Football League.
+In 1961, he embarked on a career in minor league football with the Canton Bulldogs and Cleveland Bulldogs in the United Football League (UFL).
+Brodhead lead Canton to a UFL title in 1964 and was named the league MVP.
+In 1965 and 1966 with the Philadelphia Bulldogs of the Continental Football League.
 He led the Bulldogs to the Continental Football League title in 1966 with a win over the Orlando Panthers, and then, at age 29, was named business manager of the Cleveland Browns.

 Brodhead was elected to the Minor League Football Hall of Fame for his career with the Canton/Cleveland/Philadelphia Bulldogs.

 Brodhead remained with the Browns until 1970, when he was named general manager of the Houston Oilers.
 He later became the CFO of the Miami Dolphins before heading to LSU as athletic director (AD) in 1981.
 He was hired by LSU for his financial acumen after deposed athletic director Paul Dietzel created a million-dollar budget deficit.